zyyan20h/PCBRenewal/README.md

 Various circuit board designs that were used and reconfigured into other designs, e.g turning a PCB for a watch into one for a cat toy.

 ## Archive
-Arudino code and old examples used during the project.
+Arudino code and old examples used during the project development.